Offering Custom, Personalized Items

 One of your listing photos could be an example, something you made in the past and can make again to the buyer's specifications.
-Ask your buyers to let you know what they want in the Note to Seller box they'll see while checking out.
+Ask your buyers to let you know what they want in the Add an optional note to seller box they'll see while checking out.

 Some sellers do both.
-They offer Variations and ask buyers to leave additional specifications in the Note to Seller box.
+They offer Variations and ask buyers to leave additional specifications in the note box.

 If you'd like to create private, custom listings based on buyer requests, you can enable the Request Custom Order tool.